View our posts

 Why do we teach History at HASU?

 The History curriculum at HASU has been designed to ensure our students gain the knowledge and skills they need to interact with the world around them.
 Our aim is to ensure all students acquire a solid foundation of substantive knowledge, cultural literacy, and skills through which they can navigate a globalised society, evaluate the claims of others, and form their own substantiated judgements.
 We want to ensure our students study a past which is as diverse and inspiring as they are themselves and gain an understanding of the global connections that have been fundamental to society for centuries.
-Through the study of history we also aim to teach our students to write analytically, build their comprehension and inference skills, retain information through retrieval practice and revision, and ultimately to synthesise what they have learned and apply it to the world around them.
+Through the study of history, we also aim to teach our students to write analytically, build their comprehension and inference skills, retain information through retrieval practice and revision, and ultimately to synthesise what they have learned and apply it to the world around them.
 By the time they leave HASU, they should be able to critically analyse current affairs and world events by comparing them to past events, evaluating the significance and being able to articulate their views in an expressive way.

 How do we teach History at KS3?